 The quality of your mattress has an impact on how long it lasts.
 While a higher price tag does not necessarily mean a better product, the material your mattress is made of and the quality of the construction have a direct effect on its longevity.

 Materials like latex, high-density memory foam and high-density polyfoam can last a long time, while low-density memory foam and low-density polyfoam can wear out more quickly.
-While natural latex mattresses and number beds tend to last the longest, luxury memory foam mattresses, hybrid mattresses and luxury innerspring mattresses also have a longer life than beds made from low-grade memory foam or poly foam and traditional innerspring beds.
+While natural latex mattresses and Smart Beds tend to last the longest, luxury memory foam mattresses, hybrid mattresses and luxury innerspring mattresses also have a longer life than beds made from low-grade memory foam or poly foam and traditional innerspring beds.

 A memory foam mattress made with high-density memory foam effectively molds to the heat and pressure of your body in minutes then returns to its original shape as soon as you move to another position or get out of bed.

 A low-density memory foam may have a slower recovery time and body impressions may become permanent after just a few years.
 As the cellular structure of the memory foam breaks down it will become softer and less resilient, therefore not supporting your body as it should.